RayLin1230/RCOS-Cilium/documentation/progress.md

 Everything seemed to work and I successfully set up Cilium to run within a Kubernetes environment using Minikube, ensuring that both systems are working together.
 To avoid extra costs I ran: terraform destroy

-I downloaded the latest version of Microsoft Azure for Linux, specifiically for Ubuntu, by following the instructions on this site: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
+I downloaded the latest version of Microsoft Azure(4) for Linux, specifiically for Ubuntu, by following the instructions on this site: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
 I get the packages needed for the installation process: sudo apt-get update sudo apt-get install apt-transport-https ca-certificates curl gnupg lsb-release